smiths0n/django-sagepaypi/docs/index.rst

 Django SagePayPI
 ================

-A gateway to submit payment to SagePayPI.
+A gateway to submit payment to Sage Pay Pi's newly refurbished open API.
+See http://integrations.sagepay.co.uk for more details.

 .. toctree::
    :maxdepth: 1